tmasabari/AptTecReports/HowTo.md

         }
 ```

-## Parameters
+### Parameters

-1. reportId - specifies the report id to fetch the report template from the template location.
-The product will use the URL aptTecintegration.templatesLocation + '/' + reportId.
-For example '/Demo/reports/Templates/MyReport'
-2. buttonParent - the CSS selector to identify the parent within the page to place the preview button
+1. buttonParent - the CSS selector to identify the parent within the page to place the preview button
-3. attributesObject - The object with the set of additional data attributes to be included in the button.
+2. attributesObject - The object with the set of additional data attributes to be included in the button.
 It is an optional parameter
-4. integrationMethod - Please refer below.
+3. integrationMethod - Please refer below.
-5. buttonClass - The string to specify the CSS classes for the button.
+4. buttonClass - The string to specify the CSS classes for the button.
 Optional.
-6. iconClass - The string to specify the CSS classes for the icon within the button.
+5. iconClass - The string to specify the CSS classes for the icon within the button.
 Optional.
-7. buttonText - You can leave this empty if you like to create tool bar button
+6. buttonText - You can leave this empty if you like to create tool bar button
-8. location - The value can be 'start, or 'end', to specify the location of the button within the parent
+7. location - The value can be 'start, or 'end', to specify the location of the button within the parent

-### **The integration method parameter**
+#### **The integration method parameter**

 This parameter provides an option for the developer to specify how the data is to be retrieved when the user clicks the print preview button.